jattenberg/PDS-Spring-2014/homework/regular_expressions.md

 3. For every student in the class, in addition to extracting their student ID, extract their name.
 Present the results by printing out, one student per line:
-`first (and middle) name [tab] last name [tab] student id`
+`first (and middle) name [tab] last name [tab] student id` Also, write the results to a text file.

 4. (Optional) The E-mail column seems misnamed.
 Create a new html document that replaces all student ids in this field with student email addresses.